raymundd/flex-tmux-tools/README.md

 When SmartSDR launches it gets parameters from the file %APPDATA%\FlexRadio Systems\SSDR.settings, this defines many things which includes the last known STATION name and radio serial number.
 By making use of multiple copies of this file it is possible to force the STATION name each time that SmartSDR launches to a pre-determined name for each instance.

+> **Please be aware that this is not a perfect solution, it works in my situation.**

 ### Getting things setup

 1. Start an instance of SmartSDR and connect to your first FlexRadio.